jsiegenthaler/hueget/README.md

 * Toggle sensor 15: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/sensors/15/toggle

-## Supported Keywords
+## Supported Command Keywords and Parameters
-The API is transparent to all Philips Hue keywords and parameters.
-It expects all name=value pairs to be separated by a comma.
+The API is transparent to all Philips Hue command keywords and parameters.
+It expects all parameter name=value pairs to be separated by a comma.
 If any comma is required inside a value, eg: for the xy command which expects a value array, then you must url encode the comma to %2c.

 If you include a parameter that the Hue bridge does not understand, an error message will be returned from the Hue bridge.
 Example: